arctangent-nhsuk/the-way-we-work/quick-guide-for-developers.md

 - ensure you have appropriately challenging work to undertake
 - help you record your achievements and plan for upcoming challenges
 - help you choose your own Objectives & Key Results (OKRs) on a quarterly basis
-- ensure you are using 20% Time to make continuous progress towards your OKRs
+- ensure you are using Quality Time to make continuous progress towards your OKRs

 Within a delivery team: